Southern Chicken Fried Steak with Homemade White Gravy

 Breading chicken fried steak can be time-consuming, so many people like to bread their steaks in advance and keep them covered in the fridge overnight.

-Once cooked, you can keep any leftover chicken fried steak in the fridge for up to three days, but any longer than that, and you should freeze them.
+Once cooked, you can keep any leftover chicken fried steak in the fridge for up to three days, but any longer than that, you should freeze them.

 To freeze cooked chicken fried steak: